ROKT/rokt-sdk-flutter/README.md

 This project consists of sdk Plugin which contains [lib](lib) which is the main entry for the sdk plugin, [android](android), [iOS](ios) platform specific code for the sdk plugin and an [example App](example) which is a sample App to run the sdk plugin.

+The Apple privacy manifest for the Rokt Flutter iOS SDK is contained in [ios/Resources/PrivacyInfo.xcprivacy](ios/Resources/PrivacyInfo.xcprivacy).

 ## Publishing SDK
 This SDK is published to [pub.dev](https://pub.dev/) [here](https://pub.dev/packages/rokt_sdk).
 You can publish the alpha or prod package.
 To publish the package, you need to modify pubspec.yaml and update the version field.
 We should append ```-alpha``` after version if we intend to publish